 An entire river of glowing, psychedelic vitae was spilling out down the wide street and weaving in-between v-trams and v-ehicles and v-lamps—all which melted at its touch.

 In the distance down the block, a pair of military policemen were holding back a torrent of glowing liquid light with large glass shields—insulators.
 Claire had seen these types of insulators being used for vitae reservoir leak clean-ups before, but…

 The pressure from the vitae flow was too much, and both policemen abandoned their posts and scrambled away in alarm.
 The vitae consumed the insulators and continued on its path, undeterred.

-It was moving at an alarming rate.
+It was moving at an alarming rate, Claire thought.
 If the Capricornians didn’t get this contained, then—

 Claire stiffened as he noticed the vitae encroaching on the group of Capricornians, Louise, and Trystan who were collectively trying to escape its reach.
 Not good.
 If this Werner really was connected to Olive and this man was injured or died, then the relationship he’d painstakingly built up with Aries would crumble.

 Claire swept down and looped his hands beneath Werner’s armpits.